While Everyone Wants Answers, Air Crash Investigations Cannot be Rushed

 An Ethiopian Airlines Boeing 737 crashed on March 10 morning en route from Addis Ababa to Nairobi.
 Photo: Michael Tewelde, AFP

 In October, a Lion Air Boeing 737 Max 8 crashed shortly after take-off from Jakarta.
-Four and half months later, an Ethiopian Airlines 737 Max 8 crashed shortly after take-off from Addis Ababa.
+Four and a half months later, an Ethiopian Airlines 737 Max 8 crashed shortly after take-off from Addis Ababa.
 A total of 346 passengers and crew died in the two disasters, causing the Boeing Max 8 fleet to be grounded.

-In a statement, the manufacturer confirmed that it is updating software routine known as the Maneuvering Characteristics Augmentation System (MCAS).
+In a statement, the manufacturer confirmed that it is updating a software routine known as the Maneuvering Characteristics Augmentation System (MCAS).
 This system prevents the Max 8 from stalling and was introduced to counter the 737’s modification-induced tendency to pitch-up at slow speeds.
-In other words, the MCAS is safety device.
+In other words, the MCAS is a safety device.
 Crucially, the system can be overridden if pilots suspect a malfunction.

 Flying is Remarkably Safe